passcod/plong-server/README.md

 -----

 This describes a basic 2-player session.
 The clients are named ‘Bob’ and ‘Alice’ and there is only one Plong server.
+You can try it for yourself using the demo server at http://canna.plong.me:1501 and ws://canna.plong.me:1501

 1. Bob connects to the server.